How to Establish Lasting Father-Child Ties

 (1) Be Awe-Struck

-Your child will not remember that first response, but it would be great for him to see a repeat--several times over.
+Your child did not notice that first response, but it would be great for you to do a repeat--several times over.

 (2) Be Available

-Your new life-as-usual is not the same as it was before the baby.
+Your life-as-usual must now include him.
 Write him in on your schedule, which means you have to lessen time with someone or something else.
 Be available to share baby-care with your wife—to bottle feed, to change diapers, to teach him words, to play peek-a-boo, to show him that you are a part of his life.
 Create an early bond with your child, and discover early how to earn his trust.
-He has only one father and that is true for life.

 (3) Be His Example